theninthsky/client-side-rendering/README.md

 However, in reality, SSG has some severe limitations:

 - The app is "prerendered", meaning every user has to initially see the **exact** same content, forcing every user-specific features to be loaded later and thus making both _[LCP](https://web.dev/lcp)_ and _[CLS](https://web.dev/cls)_ metrices worse.
-- Since JS isn't active during the first moments, everything that relies on JS to be presented simply won't be visible, or it will be visible in its incorrect state (like components which rely to the _window.matchMedia_ function to be displayed).
+- Since JS isn't active during the first moments, everything that relies on JS to be presented simply won't be visible, or it will be visible in its incorrect state (like components which rely on the _window.matchMedia_ function to be displayed).

 These issues are too severe to ignore, they might worsen the UX of most of our pages.